BarbyKelly/project-5/README.md

 - Min and Max quantity noted under the relevant field

 **User Account Features**
-- Registered Site Users may save items for later, or mark as favorites
+- Registered Site users may save items for later, or mark as favorites
-- Registered Users notified of saved cart items on their return
+- Registered users notified of saved cart items on their return
-- Alert before User clicks 'Update Information'
+- Alert before user clicks 'Update Information'
 - Prevent from updating when required fields are empty
 - Users can Sign Up and Sign In via social media links, Google account and similar
 - Improved 'Order History' layout under 'My Account'